 Turkey & Sausage Gumbo

-1 c oil (use something that can withstand high temperatures-peanut or grapes are our top choices)
+- 1 c oil (use something that can withstand high temperatures-peanut or grape seed are our top choices)

 *Strain and freeze or refrigerate any remaining turkey stock for soup or risotto.